hkingsley2/foodomics/README.md

 Files for foodomics data processing and analysis

 ## To Do
--Nulls in MySQL are dropped on filtering through table causing out of bounds subscripts errors, try NA
+-In CRUD_App: Nulls in MySQL are dropped on filtering through table causing out of bounds subscripts errors, try NA